fltk/fltk/README.abi-version.txt

 since FLTK 1.3.4 the ABI version can be configured when building the FLTK library.

-Note: This documentation is written for FLTK 1.3.x, but it applies to all later versions as well.
+Note: This documentation is written for FLTK 1.3.x.
+It does not apply to later FLTK versions.
 Replace the version numbers given here by the version numbers of the version you are using.